West Asia Center

 #The 10th Anniversary of Arab Spring #The 10th Anniversary of Iran Green Movement #Civil Society in West Asia #Geopolitics #Supporting Young Scholars

-The West Asia Center (WAC) was established to provide a timely view through deep, suggestive analysis of West Asia, strengthen the foundation for research of West Asia through continuous research, and build networks between researchers, businessmen and government officials of West Asia.
+The West Asia Center (WAC) was established to provide a timely view through deep, suggestive analysis of West Asia, strengthen the foundation for the research of West Asia through continuous research, and build networks between researchers, businessmen, and government officials of West Asia.
 WAC has formed relationships with experts for future research expansion through colloquiums and added depth to regional understanding through regional intensive seminars.
-The goal of WAC for this year’s project is to analyze the political status in West Asia after the Arab Spring and Iran Green Movement, which will be the confrontation between Saudi Arabian alliance and Iranian alliance.
+The goal of WAC is to examine the emerging security threats facing West Asian countries amid the global complex crisis and to analyze how different actors including government and civil society are responding to these challenges.

 Main Projects and Research Topics

 - Specialized Colloquium: Discussing issues in West Asia which have not been studied thoroughly, such as civil society in Iraq and the Christians in Egypt

 - Study on West Asia Geopolitics: Analyzing current political status in West Asia, especially focusing on the issues of Iran-US conflict, Shia crescent belt, confrontation between Saudi alliance and Iranian alliance